jayclassless/tidypy/README.rst

 pylint
     Prints a report to the console that is in the same format as `Pylint`_'s default output.

+pylint-parseable
+    Prints a report to the console that is in roughly the same format as `Pylint`_'s "parseable" output.

 pycodestyle
     Prints a report to the console that is in the same format as